You're with your family outside during a gorgeous sunset and trying to take a group picture.

 Please comment below or shoot me a message with any questions!
 Take care.

-My philosophy is that photography should lighten up the heart and the eyes with vibrant color, light and Majesty as memories flood back into the mind and soul.
+My philosophy is that photography should lighten up the heart and the eyes with vibrant color, light and majesty as memories flood back into the mind and soul.
+No cringing aloud.
+Only magic!
 I'm a stay at home mom of our little girl!
-I LOVE editing photos, especially meticulous details.
-I am a clone master.
-Photo editing has always been my passion since it came to be back in the 1990's.
-When I'm not editing I take care of my little girl, my husband, follow God and spend time with His people.
+Photo retouching and restoration has always been my passion since it came to be back in the 1990's.
+When I'm not retouching I take care of my little girl, my husband, follow God and spend time with His people.
 All while listening to music all the time. ;-) I also enjoy playing the piano, learning to sew, eat Thai food, eating healthy, lifting weights, singing hymns and trying to make my house a home.
 Read more...